SHUs-Lab/HIOS/README.md

       *   Before measuring latency, it does warm-up execution of the schedules multiple times

 ### Instruction to Run:
+1. Python based scheduler
-1. Download souce code from github
+2. Dwnload souce code from github
-2. Go to executor folder and set cuda and CUPTI library path in buildfile.sh
+3. Go to executor folder and set cuda and CUPTI library path in buildfile.sh
-3. Run sh buildfile.sh in terminal.
+4. Run sh buildfile.sh in terminal.
 It will generate the executanle file of execution engine( a Cuda-aware MPI application)
-4. For measuring latency for Inception_v3, NASNet and Randwire run sh run_expr_batchsize.sh on parent folder
+5. For measuring latency for Inception_v3, NASNet and Randwire run sh run_expr_batchsize.sh on parent folder
-5. Input image size and batch size are configurable in run_expr_batchsize.sh file
+6. Input image size and batch size are configurable in run_expr_batchsize.sh file
-6. The schedule and optimization cost will be generated in output folder
+7. The schedule and optimization cost will be generated in output folder